swig/swig/Doc/Manual/src/Fortran.md

 For this feature to work correctly, all function arguments and return types must be inherently Fortran/C interoperable.
 If using C++, the function must be defined using `extern "C"` linkage; and in fact, when SWIG is asked to wrap a function with that linkage, it defaults to binding it.
-Use the `%nobindc my_func_name;` feature to suppress this behavior.
+Use the `%nofortranbindc my_func_name;` feature to suppress this behavior.

 The C++ code: